Saltillo uses big fifth inning to defeat Lafayette for 1-0 lead in North Half series - The Oxford Eagle

 Sam Larson and Noah Robinson pitched the final 2.1 innings with Robinson pitching two shutout innings to keep Saltillo from extending their lead.

 “Sometimes it’s not there and he was competitive,” Walker said of Loper’s outing.
 “Wasn’t in the zone like we had been seeing the last few times out.
 Could be a little energy of the park.
 Could be a lot of things.
 It’s high school baseball.
 He competed and gave us a chance and the inning got away from us.
 We did some dumb stuff, defensively.
-We walked some guys and we had some hit batsmen and they barrelled up some balls and it just got away from us.”
+We walked some guys and we had some hit batsmen and they barreled up some balls and it just got away from us.”

 The series moves to Saltillo for game two on Friday at 7 p.m.
 Lafayette must win to force a deciding game three back home on Saturday at noon.